The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 How to choose the right AI visibility tool

 Start with your primary job to be done.
-If you only need to know where you stand, a focused tracker like Profound or Peec AI will do.
-If you need to track and then create the content that wins the answer back, choose a platform that connects both, which, on this list, points to Frase.
+If you only ever need to know where you stand, a monitoring-only tracker will tell you.
+If you need to know and then win the answer back, choose a platform that connects both, which on this list points to Frase.

 Then weigh three factors.
 Coverage versus focus: go wide if your buyers are spread across assistants, deeper and narrower if demand sits on one or two.
 Scale of prompts: enterprises need bulk handling, while smaller teams need a tighter set aligned to commercial intent.
 Insight or action: decide honestly whether your team will act on a dashboard week after week, or whether you want the fix to live in the same place as the finding.
 If it's the latter, the monitor-and-fix workflow is the deciding feature, and that's where Frase separates from the pure trackers.